Unique Ergodicity of Non-Linear Filters via Reachability and Uniform Weak Continuity: Proof of the Main Theorem

-\begin{proof}[Proof of Lemma \ref{Regularity}] We equip $\mathcal{Z}$ with the metric $\rho_{BL}$ to define the bounded-Lipschitz norm $|f|_{BL}$ for any Borel measurable function $f: \mathcal{Z}\rightarrow \mathbb{R}$.
-In this proof, we use a similar technique as above, but this time we will treat the measurements $y_1^n := (y_1, y_2, \ldots, y_n)$ as a single measurement variable.
-This allows us to establish a uniform bound over $n$.
-Let us now continue with the proof.
-Similarly to analyze in inequality (\ref{second}) we can get
+\begin{proof}[Proof of Lemma \ref{Regularity}] We adapt the argument from Kara and Y\"{u}ksel (\cite{kara2020near}, Theorem 7).
+We equip $\mathcal{Z}$ with the metric $\rho_{BL}$ to define the bounded-Lipschitz norm $|f|_{BL}$ for any Borel measurable function $f: \mathcal{Z}\rightarrow \mathbb{R}$.
+We treat the full measurement sequence $y_1^n := (y_1, y_2, \ldots, y_n)$ as a single observation variable to derive bounds uniformly in $n$.